EmirCemYavuz/MergenX/README.md

-Software Test Automation Engineer with 4 years of experience on Web (Selenium, Cypress) and Mobile (Appium) applications.
+Software Test Automation Engineer with 4 years of experience on Web (Selenium, Cypress) and Mobile (Appium) applications with Java and JavaScript software languages.

 <!---
 MergenX/MergenX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.